The GDD 2015 Beta-Version

 We welcome expert opinions from all of our data users.
 If you have any questions or comments on the data or intake patterns upon download, we invite you to contact us here.

-Data are intended for research and analysis purposes only.
+Data are intended for exploratory purposes only.
+Data are not intended for publication purposes at this time.
 All data are property of Tufts University.

 Currently Available Dietary Factors